All the latest housing news for Dudley residents

 Housing satisfaction surveys

 Dudley Council’s Housing Services will be conducting quarterly satisfaction surveys with council tenants.
-The next survey will begin on 9 December 2024, with a further survey in March 2025.
+The next survey will begin on 16 June 2025.

 The telephone survey will be carried out by staff at research company Acuity Research & Practice who will contact a random selection of council tenants.
 If you receive a call from Acuity the number displayed will be 01384 981091, which is a local area code.
 Acuity will not be calling from any other number.